Cheshire Global Learning

 Between 1997 and 2017 Heather Swainston was Director of Cheshire Development Education Centre (CDEC), based in Chester.
 We were the main provider of global education services across Cheshire, Halton, Warrington and Wirral, delivering many curriculum development projects and working directly with children and teachers.

-Heather now works independently as Cheshire Global Learning and is delighted to be a partner in this new project Migration Stories NW, where she will work with and support community researchers to uncover and document local migration history.
+Heather now works independently as Cheshire Global Learning and is delighted to be a partner in Migration Stories NW, where she’s working with and supporting community researchers to uncover and document local migration history.
 She is particularly interested to maintain the values of global education and thinks the anti-racist values underpinning this project are really important.

 Contact: Heather Swainston